 How Long Does Hospice Care Last?

 No one person’s journey through end-of-life care is the same.
-It’s important to discuss your priorities with your loved ones and care team.Â
+It’s important for a patient to discuss their priorities with their loved ones and care team.

 Starting, Stopping, or Transferring Care

 No one wants hospice too early.
-Remember that you can end hospice and restart curative care at any time.
-People also have the option to transfer to a new care provider.Â
+Patients can end hospice and restart curative care at any time.
+Patients also have the option to transfer to a new care provider.

 Palliative Care Options

-Palliative care often includes goals of care conversations and advanced care planning to provide a roadmap for future healthcare decision-making that can reduce stress on patients and family members.
+Palliative care often includes goals of care conversations and advanced care planning to provide a roadmap for future health care decisionmaking that can reduce stress on patients and family members.

 All locations at Compassus are licensed in their state and certified by Medicare, VA Tricare, and Medicaid.